 Default rates change daily so please check them here.

 What Are The Main Risks?

-Platform failure: Mintos is a riskier platform to invest in because it is based in Latvia.
+Company failure: I consider Mintos a riskier company to invest through because it is based in Latvia.
 If Mintos goes bust, would lenders funds be recoverable?
 I’m not sure as it would depend on the third party administrator.
 On a positive note, Mintos does have a UK office and contact phone number and offices in other European countries.
 Mintos is attempting to acquire UK FCA regulation but the progress is unknown.

 Economic: European economies tend to be more volatile than the UK’s.
 Many of the loans are given to residents of economically volatile countries such as Spain and Lithuania.